 4. Cash and Short Term Investments

-During the year, HCTF utilized the banking services of Toronto Dominion Bank and its wholly owned subsidiaries for the management of cash and short term investments.
-During the year, short term investments were transferred from Toronto Dominion Bank to Genus Capital Management.
+During the year, HCTF utilized the banking services of Toronto Dominion Bank and its wholly owned subsidiaries for the management of cash.
+During the year, short term investments were managed by Genus Capital Management.